Rusty-Gere/Aliens_Fireteam_Elite/README.md

 ##

 > [!NOTE]
+> * This is a standing, room-scale experience.
+> * You must use the UEVR nightly linked above (or later).
 > * All controls are explained in the custom UI when you run the game with the MOD installed, and is contextual to Right- and Left-handed mode.
 > * When the game starts for the first time with this MOD installed, you will see a custom UI with various Options and the Controls overview.
 If it doesn't show by itself, hit the Ins key or click both controller sticks, then click on the GRIP tab.